optics-dev/Monocle/docs/src/main/tut/docs/optics/optional.md

 }
 ```

-Once we have an `Optional`, we can use the supplied `isMatching` function to know if it matches:
+Once we have an `Optional`, we can use the supplied `nonEmpty` function to know if it matches:

 ```tut:silent
 val xs = List(1, 2, 3)